korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 ## [g.
 Static vs Instance Variables]()

-Let's discuss the differences now between static variables, and instance variables.
+Let's discuss the differences now between static variables and instance variables.
 So firstly, a static variable is declared by using the keyword "static."
 Static variables are also known as static member variables.
 Every instance of the class shares the same static variable.